mongodb/docs-compass/source/includes/fact-viewing-favorite-queries.rst

             Clicking the :icon-lg:`OpenNewTab` icon opens the bulk update statement and the filter criteria in the :guilabel:`Update Documents` modal.
-For details on bulk update statements in |compass-short|, see
+For details on bulk update statements in Compass, see
             :ref:`compass-bulk-update`.